atsign-foundation/docs.atsign.com/content_dev/docs/tutorials/at-dude/1_introduction/index.md

 layout: codelab

 title: "Introduction" # Step Name
-description: | # SEO Description for this step Documentation
+description:  Introdution to the atDude tutorial# SEO Description for this step Documentation

 draft: false # TODO CHANGE THIS TO FALSE WHEN YOU ARE READY TO PUBLISH THE PAGE